littlebizzy/slickstack/readme.md

 ## Changelog

+* **NEW!** With community help we have begun the super fun task of adding international language support, so that things like skip cache rules make more sense (for example, English users skip the FastCGI cache for /cart/ and /checkout/ pages but German users call this warenkorb and kasse ... pleae get involved to help us add support for more language in SlickStack!

 * **NEW!** It looks like some providers such as Vultr have taken our advice and started installing 2GB swapfiles by default on their cloud servers... this is cool but it started creating errors when SlickStack tried to install our own swapfile.
 We tried adding an if statement to the script, but it was a bit janky so we removed that if statement for now and will make it better later.

+UPDATE: we have temporarily removed the swapfile check function and will try to improve this fix soon

 * **NEW!** We discovered that enabling object-cache.php on the staging subdomain was causing cross-conflicts with production on some actions, such as activating themes and sometimes login/logout due to Redis conflicts.
 Rather than complicating our Redis config to support staging, SlickStack will simply no longer install object-cache.php (or related future plugins) on the staging (nor dev) sites anymore.